These creamy noodle bowls are warm and comforting, packed with flavor, and so easy that they've quickly become one of our favorite weeknight staples.

 If I'm not making homemade pasta, I usually reach for Bucatini noodles because the thick, straw-like noodles are great at sucking up all that delicious creamy kimchi sauce.

-Other great noodle options are: egg noodles (lo mein), soba noodles, and udon noodles.
+Other great noodle options are: lo-mein, soba noodles, and udon noodles.

 Essentially, you want thick-cut noodles that will absorb as much of the delicious sauce as possible.